 07 January 2022 • 23 min read

-When it comes to finding the best crypto exchanges, there is no shortage of availabilities for you to choose from.
+When it comes to finding the best crypto exchanges, there is no shortage of options from which you can choose.
 While it’s true that there are A LOT of options, not all of them will be suited to everyone and as a trader, you will have your own requirements.

 Some common aspects that investors like to research before selecting an exchange are:

 There are advantages and disadvantages that go with all platforms on this list and we’re going to try to make them as clear as possible for you.
 As each exchange excels in something different, we want to make it clear that this is not a ranking and the exchanges are in no particular order.
-With that in mind - let’s find out what the best options for you are.
+With that in mind, let’s check out some of the best options.

 Binance is the world-leading cryptocurrency exchange platform and was founded in 2017 by Changpeng Zhao who had experience developing solutions for the Tokyo Stock Exchange.
 Their mission is to be ‘the infrastructure services provider for the blockchain ecosystem’ and with hundreds of tradeable coins on Binance including the favorites such as Bitcoin, Litecoin and Ethereum - they are making good on their promise.
 The company is mostly known for crypto-to-crypto trading and it does this well as you can not actually trade with fiat money on Binance.

 The name itself is a portmanteau of the words ‘binary’ and ‘finance’ and in the short time that the company has existed, it truly rocketed to the front of the exchange race processing a staggering 1.4 million orders per second with over 15 million users worldwide.

 As with any other exchange, Binance offers its trading, listing, fundraising and deposit/withdrawal services around the clock and seven days a week.
 In order to trade, users must first fill out the necessary ‘Know your customer’ application process before gaining access to an account.
 Once that’s completed, you can deposit cryptocurrencies and start trading.